Main Library (Erie, Pennsylvania): Construction

-The building is a three story rectangular structure with the basement set partially below grade.
-The basement is clad in granite that rises to the level of the belt course of the first floor window sills.
-Above that, the first and second floors are clad with light brown Pompeiian brick and articulated with matching brick Corinthian pilasters containing terra cotta capitals.
+The building is a three-story rectangular structure with a partially underground basement.
+The basement is clad in granite that rises to the level of the belt course of the first-floor window sills.
+Above that, the first and second floors are clad with light-brown Pompeian brick and articulated with matching brick Corinthian pilasters containing terra cotta capitals.
 Windows are rectangular fixed light units on the first floor, and round-headed fixed light units on the second floor.
 The window frames are terra cotta and provide visual contrast with the brick on the facades.
-Above the second floor is the terra cotta Ionic order entablature, which contains an architrave, a floriated, bracketed frieze set on top of egg & dart moldings, and a decorative cornice embellished with lions' heads.
-Above the entablature is a terra cotta balustrade, set on a terra cotta plinth.
+Above the second floor is the terra cotta Ionic order entablature, which contains an architrave, a floriated, bracketed frieze set on top of egg-and-dart moldings, and a decorative cornice embellished with lions' heads.
+Above the entablature is a terra-cotta balustrade, set on a terra-cotta plinth.

 The massing of the building is rectangular, roughly 144 by 275 ft, oriented so that the short dimension faces South Park Row, to the north.
-The front (north) elevation contains a slight projecting center bay, at the entrance.
-Until recently (1991-92), a large projecting Ionic Order covered porch highlighted the main public entrance to the building; it was recently found to be structurally unsound, dismantled, and stored on site, pending funding for its eventual restoration.
-Directly above the main entrance is a terra cotta palladian window, with recessed circular niches and festooned garlands across the head.
-The east and west sides of the building contain projecting central sections; each is three bays in width.
+The front (north) elevation features a slightly projecting center bay at the entrance.
+Until recently (1991–92), a large projecting Ionic Order covered porch highlighted the main public entrance to the building; it was recently found to be structurally unsound, dismantled, and stored on site, pending funding for its eventual restoration.
+Directly above the main entrance is a terra cotta Palladian window, with recessed circular niches and festooned garlands across the head.
+The east and west sides of the building feature projecting central sections, each three bays in width.
 On the east side, the secondary entrance to the building is set in a rusticated granite entrance way with an arched door.
 The arched window on the second floor, directly above, is also flanked by coffered niches, set in the brick.
-On the west side, the large window at the stair landing has been infilled with glass block (presumably done as a retrofit at some point in an attempt to relieve the building's occupants of the late afternoon sun glare).
+On the west side, the large window at the stair landing has been infilled with glass block (presumably as a retrofit at some point, in an attempt to shield the building's occupants from the late afternoon sun glare).